avillela/nomad-conversions/README.md

 ## OTel Demo App

-### Known Issues

-* The `frontend` service is still flaky.
-It keeps re-starting periodically, especially if the `loadgenerator` is running.
-* I haven't gotten the `frontendproxy` running yet, as I haven't tried deploying the `grafana`, `prometheus`, and `jaeger` services.
-* Right now, I send all traces to [Lightstep](https://app.lightstep.com).
-Learn more about how to configure the OTel Collector on Nomad to send traces to Lightstep [here](https://medium.com/tucows/just-in-time-nomad-running-the-opentelemetry-collector-on-hashicorp-nomad-with-hashiqube-4eaf009b8382).
+Please note that at the time of this writing, all Metrics and Traces are being sent to [Lightstep](https://app.lightstep.com).
+Learn more about how to configure the OTel Collector on Nomad to send OTel data to Lightstep [here](https://medium.com/tucows/just-in-time-nomad-running-the-opentelemetry-collector-on-hashicorp-nomad-with-hashiqube-4eaf009b8382).

-* When deploying the various jobspecs, they are erring out after x number of attempts.
-I believe that this has something to do with the # of restart attempts, especially when doing the initial download of the image?
-* When `frontend` is initially deployed, `checkoutservice` doesn't work (even though it looks fine), and needs to be restarted, followed by the `frontend` (but it might be the `shippingservice`??)
+### Gotchas

+* If you are using HashiQube, make sure that you allocate enough memory to Docker.
+I usually allocate 5 CPUs and 12GB RAM
+* Unlike Docker Compose, you cannot specify service dependencies in Nomad; however, the jobs are set up so that they will keep trying to restart if there's a service that they depend on that's not up.
+* Sometimes if a service keeps restarting (especially every minute or so), it's because it doesn't have enough memory allocated to it.
+This can also happen because it's waiting for a dependent service to start.

 ### Deployment Steps